JohSchoeneberg/Confleezers/README.md

 # FAQ:
 What is a Confleezers:

-The Confleezers is a Confocal Microscope combined with an Optical Tweezer, developed and constructed at UC Berkeley in 2017 by Johannes Schöneberg, Shannon Yan and Il-Hyung Lee.
+The Confleezers is a Confocal Microscope combined with an Optical Tweezer, developed and constructed at UC Berkeley in 2017 by Johannes Sch√∂neberg, Shannon Yan and Il-Hyung Lee.